 Discovered as part of the revolutionary 1967 unearthing of the Tomb of the Rich Lady, this amphora was found along with more than 80 other individual artifacts.
 One of the most profound discoveries in the tomb was a long-necked burial urn containing the remains of a woman, the rich lady for whom the tomb was named.
 The confirmation of female remains in the urn was remarkable because scholars had previously assumed that only men were buried in this way.

 This amphora was created just a century after the protogeometric amphora discussed above.
 The overall design seems to both reference and expands upon the trends developed in the dark ages.
 While it addresses many of the same desires for abstract, symmetrical patterns, the art form has now significantly developed in complexity.
 The detailing on this amphora is smaller, more precise, and more technically advanced.
-The geometric patterns are tightly interwoven, and the relatively little area is left blank.
+The geometric patterns are tightly interwoven, and the small area is left blank.
 In addition, every object on this amphora remains abstract, with no clear representations of the natural world.
 Over the century between this protogeometric amphora and this one, Greek artists have greatly expanded and enhanced the decorations that emerged during the dark ages.

 This krater, or mixing jug, was probably a burial marker for a tomb.
 It was made in the middle of the geometric era, only a century after the one above.
 The artist who painted this piece worked in a similar style and technique as the earlier amphora.
 The designs are small, precise and still reminiscent of the simple abstract work from the 11th century.
 There is very little blank space on this pot, and a common trend in the geometric era was to fill the space as tightly as possible.
 However, this artist incorporated a key element that makes this object especially important; it is an early example of the return of painted figurative art.